sambody/simple-php-template/README.md

 # Simple PHP template

-A simple, basic PHP template.
-Work in progress as part of my training.
+A simple, basic PHP template or starter kit.
+Work in progress.

 - MVC structure.
 - No external frameworks (for now)
 - PHP 8 ready.
-- Private, for now.